COLOSSIANS

 [re: 2:9] Non-Christians have a hard time comprehending who Jesus is/was.
 This verse is very clear - Jesus is God.
 Once I understood this - and trusted in Him alone, then most of the rest of the Bible became much clearer.
 I pray that others will know Him in the same way also.
 (DRM 8/12/06)

-2:16 Therefore let no one act as your judge in regard to food or drink or in respect to a festival or a new moon or a Sabbath day -
+2:16, 17 Therefore no one is to act as your judge in regard to food or drink or in respect to a festival or a new moon or a Sabbath day — 17things which are a mere shadow of what is to come; but the substance belongs to Christ.

 Yes, I am guilty of "self-abasement."
 Sometimes I do it to humble myself and say I'm not "that" good, or "that" bad.
 Yes, I know people who worship angels - but why not go to the Source?
 Let me not make up my beliefs, but totally depend on the Lord God through Jesus.
 (DRM 10/18/2000)